 Later in the day on Navy Pier.
 After the gig the pressure was off but I still hadn't closed my mouth!

 Piano Keys in a Heart...
-I cried buckets when my Baldwin String Piano died in a van wreck during a blizzard while trying to get to an out of town gig, I saved the keys and pasted them on a giant heart for a memorial.
+I cried buckets when my Baldwin String Piano died in a van wreck during a blizzard while trying to get to an out of state gig, I saved the keys and pasted them on a giant heart for a memorial.
 That symbol became my logo, and now my tattoo!

 Hiding behind the hair...
 Maybe clothes make the man, but hats make the girl.